orsonteodoro/muslx32/README.md

 ### Advantages of this platform

+#### x32 ABI vs x86 ABI
 x32 is better than x86 because the compiler can utilize the x86_64 calling convention by dumping arguments to the registers first before dumping additional arguments on the stack.
 The compiler can futher optimize the code by reducing the number of instructions executed and utilize the full register and 64 bit instructions.

+#### x32 ABI vs x86_64 ABI
 x32 is better than x86_64 because of reduced pointer size and reduced virtual space.
 Reduced virtual space is better safeguard against memory hogs and better memory/cache locality to reduce cache/page miss in theory.

-### Disadvantages of this platform
+### Disadvantages of the unilib muslx32 platform

-No binary packages work (e.g. spotify, genymotion, virtualbox, etc.) since no major distro currently completely supports it so no incentive to offer a x32 ABI version.
+No binary exclusive packages work (e.g. spotify, genymotion, virtualbox, etc.) since no major distro currently completely supports it so no incentive to offer a x32 ABI version.
 Some SIMD assembly optimizations are not enabled.
 Some assembly based packages don't work because they need to be hand edited.
 It is not multilib meaning that there may be problems with packages that only offer x86 or x86_64 like wine [which has no x32 support].

 ### Who should use muslx32?

 Early adopters of 64 bit and older PCs and laptops

+Those that enjoy the challenge of fixing bugs especially assembly bugs and those related to musl.

 ### Other recommendations

-Use -Os and use kernel zswap+zbud to significantly reduce swapping.
+Use -Os and use kernel z3fold to significantly reduce swapping.
 Use cache to ram for Firefox if using Gentoo from a usbstick.

-### Sources of patches
+### Sources and credits of patches

 Some patches for musl libc and x32 came from Alpine Linux (Natanael Copa), Void Linux, debian x32 port (Adam Borowski), musl overlay (Anthony G. Basile/blueness), musl-extras (Aric Belsito/lluixhi)) .... (will update this list)